- William J. and Elaine F. Hall Faculty Fellow

 Megan Konar joined the CEE faculty in fall 2013.
 She holds a Ph.D.
 (2012) and an M.S.
 (2009), both in civil and environmental engineering, from Princeton University, an M.Sc.
 (2005) in Water Science, Policy, and Management from the University of Oxford, and a B.S. in Conservation and Resource Studies (2002) from the University of California at Berkeley.

 Dr. Konar teaches CEE 350 Water Resources Engineering and CEE 598 Globalization of Water.

 Dr. Konar's awards and honors include the Princeton Energy and Climate Scholarship from the Princeton Environmental Institute, the Ford Fellowship from the Woodrow Wilson School of Public and International Affairs, the Pre-doctoral Fellowship from the Association for Women in Science, and the Holly A. Cornell Scholarship from the American Water Works Association.
-She was also a recipient of the National Science Foundation Graduate Research Fellowship Program.
+She received the NSF CAREER award in 2019.

 - Assistant Professor, Civil and Environmental Engineering, University of Illinois at Urbana-Champaign, 2013-present

 Dr. Konar conducts policy-relevant research that focuses on the intersection of water, food, and trade.
 Her research is inherently interdisciplinary, drawing from hydrology, environmental science, and economics.
 To conduct this research, she applies a range of quantitative tools, such as modeling, network analysis, and econometrics.
 Dr. Konar's research is motivated by questions such as: How does trade link water and food systems?
 How will climate and socio-economic shocks impact global food trade and its associated embodied water resources?
 What policy options will best improve water and food security?

 - Water Footprints

 Selected Articles in Journals